 To say I am excited is understatement of the century.

-A play about autism would have me jumping for joy at the best of times but a play with traits of Reilly is just incredible.
+A play about autism would have me jumping for joy at the best of times but a play with the traits of my Reilly is just incredible.
 Alison has had great success in the past with plays at the Theatre Royal and the Edinburgh Fringe which were greatly received!
 I cannot wait to see the results for The Life of Reilly.

 I hope you will all support it when the time comes ❤️